How to Clone VM on VMware ESXi with or without vCenter

 Although VMware ESXi web client provides only the most basic functionality, it can actually meet many special needs if one is willing to put in the effort.
 For example, vmware esxi clone VM from snapshot.

 Way 2.
-VMware ESXi clone VM using vCenter Server
+Clone VMware ESXi VM using command line

-If you are familiar with command line, you can also clone ESXi VM with command line.
-For example:
+If you are familiar with command line, you can also clone ESXi VM with the command line.
+Below is an example to show you how it works:

 #mkdir /vmfs/volumes/datastore1/Host2